automoddiscord/AutoModV2/README.md

 # AutoModV2
-Version 2 of Automod, currently in development!
+Version 2 of AutoMod, currently in development!